MOST RECENT

 Ohio GDL

 Ohio has three graduated licensing steps, each step providing new challenges for the license applicant and bringing him to the new level.
-The Ohio GDL system was developed by the National Highway Traffic Safety Administration (NHTSA) and it applies to teenage drivers, as they belong to the high risk group when it comes to driving.
-All teenage license applicants have to go through the following steps: learner’s permit, probationary license and full-privilege license.
+The Ohio graduated drivers license system was developed by the National Highway Traffic Safety Administration (NHTSA) and it applies to teenage drivers, as they belong to the high risk group when it comes to driving.
+All teenage drivers license applicants have to go through the following steps: obtaining an Ohio learners permit, upgrading to a probationary license and finally receiving a full-privilege Ohio driver's license.

-The next step towards obtaining a probationary drivers license is passing a road skills test.
+The next step towards obtaining a probationary drivers license is passing the Ohio driving test, a practical road test that will assess your ability to control the vehicle and your knowledge of the state driving rules.

 Drivers Permit

-When you are ready to take a road skills test please make an appointment on-line or by calling the nearest driver license examination office.
-Applicants under 18 years of age are required to present a certificate from a drivers education course and a proof of completion of 50 hours supervised driving with parents.
+When you think you are finally ready to apply for the Ohio driver's license, you will need to take a road skills test (also called a drivers license test or a driving test).
+Please make an appointment on-line or by calling the nearest driver license examination office.
+Driver's license applicants under 18 years of age are required to present a certificate from a drivers education course and a proof of completion of 50 hours supervised driving with parents.

 If you fail a road skills test you can re-take it in 7 days.
 You'll only have to take the test part you failed.
 In the unlikely event when you fail a test four times, you need to wait 6 months and start the permit process all over again.

 If you are under 18 years of age, you are issued with the probationary drivers license once you pass the driving exam.
 Even with your new probationary license, you are not allowed to drive between 1 a.m. and 5 a.m., unless supervised by a licensed adult.
-The probationary license is valid until your 18 birthday, at which time the license becomes a full driver license.
+The probationary license is valid until your 18 birthday, at which time the license becomes a full unrestricted Ohio drivers license.